DevExpress/devextreme-reactive/packages/dx-react-common/docs/guides/localization.md

   info: '${from}-${to} of ${count}',
 };
 ```
-They will be replaced with real data when the plugin is rendered.
+They are replaced with actual data when the plugin is rendered.

 See also: